Wreck Removal Convention Act 2011

-The Wreck Removal Convention Act 2011 is an act of the Parliament of the United Kingdom.
+The Wreck Removal Convention Act 2011 (c.
+8) is an act of the Parliament of the United Kingdom.
 The act made provisions for the ratification of the Nairobi International Convention on the Removal of Wrecks.

+Legislative passage

+The act was passed as a private members' bill.
+John Gummer had tried to introduce similar legislation for many years but had not been succesfful.

 Provisions

-The Act amends the Merchant Shipping Act 1995 to include the text of the Nairobi International Convention on the Removal of Wrecks and implement the decisions made there.
+The act amends the Merchant Shipping Act 1995 to include the text of the Nairobi International Convention on the Removal of Wrecks and implement the decisions made there.

 The provisions of the inserted amendment include: